jmcampanini/django-starter/README.md

 - Email settings using MailGun `ENV` variables (commented out initially).
 - Cache settings for development & production
 - Celery configuration using CloudAMQP on heroku, and eager tasks locally (no broker)
-- New Relic setup using Procfile
+- South included for database migrations

 ## Included Components
 - Python/Django